 The test of whether the Deadman’s Statute prevents someone from testifying is: “Could the party gain or lose in the matter before the Court?”
 Estate of Lennon v.
 Lennon, as above; Runkle v Bank of California, 26 Wn.
 App.
 769 (1980).
 The test for whether the testimony involves a conversation or transaction with the Decedent is: “Could the Decedent, if living and of his/her own knowledge, contradict the witness?”
 Estate of Lennon v.
 Lennon, as above; Bentzen v.
 Demmons, 68 Wn.
 App.
 339 (1993).

 Substantively, by its own terms, the Deadman’s Statute only applies to adverse parties.
 [But see Estate of Shaughnessy, above, where the Court barred the Personal Representative from testifying in favor of the Will.]
 Furthermore, despite the language of the statute, the Deadman’s Statute is not an absolute bar.
 Procedurally, in order for a party’s testimony to be excluded, it must be objected to.
 Estate of Lennon v.
 Lennon, as above; Estate of Dand, 41 Wn.2d 158, 1952.
 Consequently, for both substantive and procedural reasons, so as long as no one objects to your Petition to Probate a Lost Will, the impact of the Deadman’s Statute is moot.
 If, however:

 that party’s testimony will become inadmissible.

-Bottom-line: All of Descendant’s possible heirs and beneficiaries are potential adverse parties whose testimony is potentially inadmissible, due to the Deadman’s Statute.
-Consequently, if at all possible, those persons you select to provide any Declaration should be a disinterested party — one who has nothing to gain or lose whether or not Descendant’s lost Will is admitted to probate.
+Bottom-line: All of Decedent’s possible heirs and beneficiaries are potential adverse parties whose testimony is potentially inadmissible, due to the Deadman’s Statute.
+Consequently, if at all possible, those persons you select to provide any Declaration should be a disinterested party — one who has nothing to gain or lose whether or not Decedent’s lost Will is admitted to probate.